 Coursework completed at a college or university outside the United States of America can only be reviewed for certificate and associate degree requirements.

 Students with foreign coursework must first use a Foreign Credential Evaluation Service, listed below, and receive a “detailed” evaluation of their foreign transcript, which divides lower-division from upper-division coursework.
 TES reviews the foreign credential evaluation to determine application of foreign coursework to a SMCCCD certificate or associate degree.

 Consider the following limitations before investing in a foreign credential evaluation service.

 For UNIVERSITY TRANSFER:

-We CANNOT apply foreign coursework to CSU GE Certification nor IGETC Certification.
+Foreign coursework CANNOT be applied to CSU GE Certification nor IGETC Certification.

 A four-year college may accept foreign coursework after determining how it applies to its degrees.
 Most four-year colleges have a foreign transcript evaluation service as part of their admissions process.
 Consult directly with a four-year college for information.